Minimum wage in hospitality 2026

 Wage tables and collective labor agreement (CAO)

-In the hospitality collective labor agreement, there are specific rules about wages, training, and experience.
-Therefore, it is important to also consult the wage tables in the CAO for specific information about wages in the hospitality sector.
+The Hospitality CAO contains specific rules regarding wages, training and experience.
+It is therefore important to also consult the wage tables in the CAO for detailed information about pay in the hospitality sector.

-For the most recent information about the minimum wage and the CAO in hospitality, you can find more here.
+For the most up-to-date information on the minimum wage and the Hospitality CAO, you can find more here.

 This article has been reviewed by: